How do we judge DUELS?

-If you were able to succesfully act out a do something card in the other players’ turn, wait until it is your turn and confess what it was you ‘did’ by showing your do something cards.
+If you were able to successfully dupe during another players’ turn, wait until it is your turn and confess what your dupe was you by showing the card.
 The group will decide whether to grant you the card or not.

 If the group decides you did the card successfully, put it face up in front of you.
 Claim your reward!

 if the group decides you did not do the card succesfully, switch it with another card from the deck.